Jorge Cham: Cartoonist

 In 2005, Cham became a full time cartoonist and began an invited speaking tour of major universities delivering his talk titled "The Power of Procrastination".
 To date, he has given hundreds of lectures worldwide.
 In this lecture, Cham talks about his experiences creating the comic strip and examines the sources of grad students' anxieties.
 He also explores the guilt and the myths associated with procrastination and argues that in many cases it is actually a good thing.

 In 2012, Cham wrote and produced The PHD Movie, an independent feature-length film based on his comics.
 The film featured real researchers and academics and was screened at over 500 universities and research centers worldwide.
 In 2015, Cham wrote and produced The PHD Movie: Still in Grad School, a sequel to the first film, which also screened worldwide.
 He also illustrated the book Scientific Paper Writing: A Survival Guide (2015) by Bodil Holst.

 Cham has also had six collections of his comics published, with the most recent one — a 20th-anniversary edition — backed by more than $234,000 in pledges on Kickstarter.

 His book We Have No Idea: A Guide to the Unknown Universe, with physicist Daniel Whiteson, has been translated to over 23 languages, was a Der Spiegel Best-seller, and was awarded the Wen Jin National Book Award in China.

 Cham is also the co-creator of Elinor Wonders Why, a show on PBS Kids that is based on Cham's daughter.
 The series premiered on September 7, 2020.
-He is the co-owner of Shoe Ink, which produces the Elinor Wonders Why series and That's So Interesting, a live-action short form series hosted by Cham and featuring characters from Elinor Wonders Why itself.
+He is the co-owner of Shoe Ink, which produces the Elinor Wonders Why series and That's So Interesting, a live-action short form series hosted by Cham and featuring 3 characters from Elinor Wonders Why itself being Olive, Ari & Elinor.